FAQ – Parents

 We’ve been offering the AngloFun English immersion programme in various holiday centers in Quebec since 1986.
-This summer’s camps will therefore take place at two different resorts whose breathtaking sites we will borrow for our 2018 programmes.

 Questions from parents